Life imprisonment in the United States: Three-strikes law

 Under some controversial sentencing guidelines known as "three-strikes laws," existing both at state and federal level, a person who is convicted of an offense and who has one or two other previous serious convictions is to serve a mandatory or discretionary life sentence in prison, with or without parole depending on the jurisdiction.
-Notably, a broad range of crimes ranging from petty theft to murder could served as the trigger for a mandatory or discretionary life sentence in California from 1994 to 2012.
+Notably, a broad range of crimes ranging from petty theft to murder could serve as the trigger for a mandatory or discretionary life sentence in California from 1994 to 2012.
 Notably, the U.S. Supreme Court has on several occasions upheld lengthy sentences for petty theft including life with the possibility of parole and 50 years to life and stated that neither sentence conflicted with the ban on "cruel and unusual punishment" in the Eighth Amendment to the U.S. Constitution.
 These court decisions have been the subject of considerable controversy.

 Debates

 Increased use of the life imprisonment sentence, especially life without parole, came in response to debates on capital punishment.
 In fact, many politicians, especially in the Democratic Party, expressed their emphasis on replacing the death penalty with life without parole.
 Additionally, seeking the death penalty is more costly to the state and taxpayer than seeking life without parole.

 A common argument against life without parole is that it is equally as immoral as the death penalty, as it still sentences one to die in prison.
 Certain organizations and campaigns have been founded with a goal to work against life imprisonment and improve the rate of release.
 For example, the #DropLWOP campaign is dedicated to dropping the life without parole sentence and providing an automatic commutation and chance to see a parole board for all prisoners serving life sentences.